carlshan/CalculatorApp/README.md

 ## Writing the Logic of the Calculator
+Now that we have the calculator looking like what we want we are going to write the logic that actually implements the calculations!

 ### Handling Touch Events
 The first thing we need to do before we proceed is to [handle touch events](https://facebook.github.io/react-native/docs/handling-touches.html) on the InputButtons.